- General Information

 - OFF -- switches all servos off.
 If this button is pressed and held down for 3 seconds, the operating system shuts down (Raspberry PI only).

 - 📷 -- puts the grippers in the "full-forward" position, takes a picture, displays it, and then retracts the grippers.
+The status area displays the camera resolution.
 This button is useful for adjusting camera position and focus.
+You can also use it to check if your camera is taking upside-down pictures.

 The 1st required step is to enter all the servo target values in the Calibration Center: